-New Connection Request Policy X Specify Connection Request Forwarding The connection request can be authenticated by the local server or it can be forwarded to RADIUS servers in a remote RADIUS server group.
-If the policy co If the policy conditions match the connection request, these settings are applied.
-Forwarding Request j Connection Specify whether connection requests are processed locally, are forwarded to remote RADIUS servers for authentication, or are accepted without authentication.
-Authenticate requests on this server Authenticate requests to the following remote RADIUS server group for authentication: Previous Next Emish Cancel
+lew Connection Request Policy Specify Connection Request Forwarding The connection request can be authenticated by the local server or it can be forwarded to RADIUS servers in a remote RADIUS server group.
+If the policy co nditions match the conn ection request, these settings are applied.
+Forwarding j Connection Specify whether connection requests are processed locally, are forwarded to remote RADIUS servers for authentication, or are accepted without authentication.
+Authenticate requests on this server Forward requests to the following remote RADIUS server group for authentication: (not configured> New Accept users without validating credentials Previous Next Einish Cancel